use caseofficial ogbuilds guide

 Does quality·vibes replace my human reviewers?

 No, and it's designed not to.
-It handles the mechanical de-slopping layer — flagging verbose comments, duplication, non-idiomatic usage, naming drift, and structural deviations on the diff — so your reviewers spend their time on whether the change is correct, well-designed, and a good idea.
+It handles the mechanical de-slopping layer (verbose comments, duplication, non-idiomatic usage, naming drift, structural deviations flagged on the diff) so your reviewers spend their time on whether the change is correct, well-designed, and a good idea.
 It does not judge business logic, and it never auto-merges.
 Humans stay in the loop on every accept.

 How does the per-PR slop score help triage?